 Section 3333.04 | Chancellor - powers and duties.

-The chancellor of higher education shall:
+The chancellor of the Ohio board of regents shall:

 (A) Make studies of state policy in the field of higher education and formulate a master plan for higher education for the state, considering the needs of the people, the needs of the state, and the role of individual public and private institutions within the state in fulfilling these needs;